christophersingh/Cardiovascular-Predictive-Modeling/README.md

 In order to run this python notebook:

-1. Install the packages from the requirements.txt file
+1. Run: pip install -r requirements.txt
 2. Change runtime type to GPU in Google Colab
 3. Upload your kaggle.json API key file
 4. Run all cells